Reviewed by Annabel

 Quentin feels sick.
 ‘You’ve no idea what the countryside is like to live in, especially Devon.
 If you stand still for a minute there, fungus grows between your toes.
 It rains all the time.
 They don’t like strangers.

 Lottie has it sorted though.
 She’s found a great deal on an old farmhouse to rent and Quentin’s parents live nearby – so they won’t be true strangers.
 The girls will go to the outstanding local primary school, and they’ll sort out something for older teen Xan, Lottie’s son from a previous relationship.

-Amanda Craig’s novels are often full of moments of black comedy, and this one is no exception.
+Amanda Craig’s novels are often very funny in parts, and this one is no exception.
 There are some hilarious scenes – mostly involving Quentin.
-At first, he is the breadwinner, writing a regular column about life in the country under the pseudonym, ‘Questing Vole’:
+At first, he is the breadwinner, writing a regular column about life in the country under the pseudonym ‘Questing Vole’:

 There’s a fashion for calling children Devon, as there used to be for calling them India or Africa, he’s written in his column.
 No wonder.
 Devon is a foreign country.
 The only thing you can be absolutely certain of, as in India and Africa, is that you’ll live in a state of permanent frustration.

 They haven’t been at Home Farm long before Quentin manages to run local health visitor Sally off the road on his way to the station to escape back to London for a bit.
 She is rescued by Lottie and they get to chatting: